LianpoWang/Stereo-DICNet2/README.md

 # Generate a dataset
 First generate a dataset using python3 `Stereo-DICNet2/Network/datasets/SpeckleDataset.py`
 # Train the model
-Train the Stereo-DICNet2 model using the pytorch
+Train the Stereo-DICNet2 model using python3 `Stereo-DICNet2/Network/main.py`
 ```
  ..
 SDAS -
 ```